EmaroLab/catkin_workspace_SOFAR_semantic_slam/README.md

 ./launch.sh
 ```

+Once this is done the user can choose one of the two possible modalities by typing:
-Once this is done the robot starts to build an ORB-SLAM map also incorporating the semantical information coming from other modules and so constructing a semantical map.
+ - create : the robot starts to build an ORB-SLAM map also incorporating the semantical information coming from other modules and consequntly constructing a semantical map
+ - load : a previously constructed map will be loaded and used by the robot